leandroroser/dbR6/README.md

 This package defines the dbR6 class, an R6 class which offers methods for creation and manipulation of SQLite tables.
 During the construction of the object, a database is created in-memory or on-disk.
 Tables can then be added and manipulated with methods provided by the class.

+## Available methods

+Description of methods is available on <a href = "https://leandroroser.github.io/dbR6/reference/index.html"> this link</a>

 ### Example

 ```diff